FLAIR7/fast-clothing/README.md

 - [Bootstrap](https://getbootstrap.com/)

 ## 👓 Attention
-If you find out some bug, make feel free to make a pull request or to say more about it on the github issues
+If you find out some bug, feel free to make a pull request or to say more about it on the github issues

 ## Quick Start 🚀